inscist/api-guidelines/Guidelines.md

 Using these headers is not mandated, but if used they **MUST** be used consistently.

 All header values **MUST** follow the syntax rules set forth in the specification where the header field is defined.
-Many HTTP headers are defined in [RFC7231][rfc-7231], however a complete list of approved headers can be found in the [IANA Header Registry][IANA-headers]."
+Many HTTP headers are defined in [RFC7231][rfc-7231], however a complete list of approved headers can be found in the [IANA Header Registry][IANA-headers].

 Header                            | Type                                  | Description
 --------------------------------- | ------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------